 - Print some business cards that will help you to be remembered.

-- Create a mission statement; it adds to the professional image and will make you stand out (if it's a good one!).
+- Create a mission statement and add it to your LocumDeck credentials page; it adds to the professional image and will make you stand out (if it's a good one!).

 How to operate